 You will need a Tier 4 (General) student visa to study at the University of Lincoln International Study Centre.
+Check on the UK government website for more information on visas.

 How Do I Apply for a UK Student Visa?